 5. What is the deadline?

-The deadline for completing the FAFSA is June 30.
-But the application opens on October 1, and you should complete it as soon as possible, as many grants and scholarships are on a first-come, first-served basis.
+The federal deadline for completing the FAFSA is June 30, though many schools have their own individual deadlines.
+The application opens on October 1 every year, and you should complete it as soon as possible, as many grants and scholarships (aka free money) are issued on a first-come, first-served basis.
 Most schools have funds that are limited, so students have a better chance of receiving those funds (if eligible) when their FAFSA is submitted early.